ciscoheat/superforms-web/src/routes/api/+page.md

 ### stringProxy(form, fieldName, options)

-Creates a proxy store for a string schema field.
-Changes in either the proxy store or the form field will reflect in the other.
+Creates a string store for a **string** schema field.
+It may look redundant, but the option can make it useful if you need to convert an empty string to `null` or `undefined`.

 **Options:**